canvas-gamification/canvas-gamification/README.rst

 *Required Packages*

 - canvasapi
-- Click
+- click

 Installing
 ----------
 1. You should locally install this program.
-2. Activate the provided virtualenv in ./venv.
+2. Activate the provided virtualenv in ./venv or create your own virtual env
 3. Install the program using this command line: pip install --editable .